saorsa/blacksmiths/linux/utilities/Readme.md

       - p:arg - create a backup of the psotgresql databases.
 The argument is the name of the db that should be backed up.
       - m:arg - create a backup of the mysql databases.
 The argument is the name of the db that should be backed up.

+#### How to work with **createPostgreSQLBackUp.sh**
+  - how to use
+    - options
+      - u:arg - User for connecting to postgresql
+      - h:arg - Host for connecting to postgresql
+      - d:arg - Database that will be backed up
+      - b:arg - The name of the back up file.
+    - Note - none of the options are mandatory.
+If any of them are omitted, default values from **pgsqlbackup.properties.sh** will be taken.

+#### How to work with **createMySQLBackUp.sh**
+  - how to use
+    - options
+      - u:arg - User for connecting to mysql
+      - h:arg - Host for connecting to mysql
+      - d:arg - Database that will be backed up
+      - b:arg - The name of the back up file.
+    - Note - none of the options are mandatory.
+If any of them are omitted, default values from **mysqlbackup.properties.sh** will be taken.

 #### How to work with **restoreBackUp.sh**
  - how to use
    - arguments